Louisa Anne Beresford (née Stuart), Marchioness of Waterford

 This is a portrait of an aristocratic young woman, with loose hair, dressed in a red velvet Tudor-style costume over a white chemisette, with gold embroidery at the low-cut neck, sleeves and hem, with two further bands on the bodice, puffed and slashed decoration on the sleeves at shoulder and elbow, kingfisher blue under-sleeves with gold decoration at the wrists, a gold chatelaine at the waist supporting a red velvet bag with gold decoration, wearing a red and gold braided fillet in her hair and gold rings on her wedding finger.
 She stands in a stone-built hall that evokes a historical or ancestral setting, as does her dress.
 In token of artistic avocations, however, the portraitist has included as accessories a portfolio and easel propped against the wall.

 To all appearances, the undated painting is from the early 1840s, when Louisa Waterford was in her twenties (she married aged 24 in 1842).
 The historical dress could relate to the Court fashion for bals costumés promoted by Victoria and Albert; Louisa is depicted in eighteenth-century dress in an etching of the royal couple at such an event in June 1845 (NPG D16761).
-In fact, both costume and mise-en-scène allude to her attendance at the famous Eglinton Tournament in 1839, where she first met her husband (who took part in the jousting wearing imitation armour) and where, according to her mother, Louisas costumes were much admired, and looked simple and in good taste beside some of the more elaborately embroidered.
+In fact, both costume and Country Life 15 January 2014, p.60 allude to her attendance at the famous Eglinton Tournament in 1839, where she first met her husband (who took part in the jousting wearing imitation armour) and where, according to her mother, Louisas costumes were much admired, and looked simple and in good taste beside some of the more elaborately embroidered.

 The gown is depicted in the sitters own watercolour sketch of her two Eglinton outfits.
 Sent to a friend and now in a private collection, this is inscribed Your humble servant / morning / evening, and the red gown is positioned above morning.